stephnangue/bootstrap/README.md

-This repository host source code use to install the following runtimes on a Linux RPM-based host :
+This repository host source code used to install the following runtimes on a Linux RPM-based host :
 - Python 3
 - Ansible
 - Robot Framework